netlify/cli/docs/commands/dev.md

 - `context` (*string*) - Specify a deploy context or branch for environment variables (contexts: "production", "deploy-preview", "branch-deploy", "dev")
 - `country` (*string*) - Two-letter country code (https://ntl.fyi/country-codes) to use as mock geolocation (enables --geo=mock automatically)
 - `dir` (*string*) - dir with static files
+- `edge-inspect-brk` (*string*) - enable the V8 Inspector Protocol for Edge Functions and pause execution on the first line of code, with an optional address in the host:port format
 - `edgeInspect` (*string*) - enable the V8 Inspector Protocol for Edge Functions, with an optional address in the host:port format
-- `edgeInspectBrk` (*string*) - enable the V8 Inspector Protocol for Edge Functions and pause execution on the first line of code, with an optional address in the host:port format
+- `edgeInspectBrk` (*string*) - Old, prefer --edge-inspect-brk.
+Enable the V8 Inspector Protocol for Edge Functions and pause execution on the first line of code, with an optional address in the host:port format
 - `framework` (*string*) - framework to use.
 Defaults to #auto which automatically detects a framework
 - `functions` (*string*) - specify a functions folder to serve
 - `functions-port` (*string*) - port of functions server